itglue/automation/Python Tooling Scripts/README.md

 ```
 python copy_flexible_asset_types.py
 ```

+### 3. Notes
-If there are flexible asset types with the same name in the target account as the types in the source account, the script will not update the existing types in the target account.
+* If there are flexible asset types with the same name in the target account as the types in the source account, the script will not update the existing types in the target account.
+* Console output will indicate if any of the flexible asset types encounter an IT Glue API error during the copy.
+Please fix error prior to re-running the script.
+* Re-running the script will not duplicate the copying of flexible asset types.